Owen-GHB/markov-js/kernel/README.md

 🧠 **Universal Command Engine with Declarative Workflows**

-Vertex is a powerful application host that transforms how you build and orchestrate commands across multiple interfaces - CLI, REPL, HTTP, and Electron - all from a single declarative configuration.
+Vertex is a powerful application host that transforms how you build and orchestrate commands across multiple interfaces - currently CLI, REPL, HTTP, and Electron - all from a single declarative configuration.

 ## What Problem Does Vertex Solve?